Thursday, 10 June 2021

 Costume Design by Bobi Bartlett

-Most of Katy Manning's costumes as Jo Grant were clothes she had bought from the Biba fashion chain; however some of her costumes were designed and bespoke-made by the assigned costume designer, such as the jacket Manning sported in this serial with straps on the shoulders and a large open collar.
+Most of Katy Manning's costumes as Jo Grant were clothes she had bought from the Biba fashion chain, but some of her costumes were designed and bespoke-made by the assigned costume designer, such as the jacket Manning sported in this serial with straps on the shoulders and a large open collar.
 In the serial it is always worn unzipped however.

 'The Claws of Axos'